Electricity Cost in Alaska

 - Electricity in Alaska is among the top 10 most expensive in the U.S.

-- Alaska shows an accelerating electricity price trend based on recent historical data.
+- Alaska shows a rising electricity price trend based on recent historical data.

 More Data & Comparisons